matrix-org/synapse/docs/admin_api/rooms.md

 It is possible to query the status of the background task for deleting rooms.
 The status can be queried up to 24 hours after completion of the task, or until Synapse is restarted (whichever happens first).
-The result also includes the tasks that have been performed by retention policy.

 ### Query by `room_id`